osw282/gitops-with-argocd/README.md

-#  GitOps ArgoCD Recipe 📈
+#  GitOps With ArgoCD 📈

 In this demo, we'll use ArgoCD to implement the CD part of a CI/CD pipeline.